lisk-builders/lisk-network-stats/README.md

 see the interface at http://localhost:3010

-## To do
-- [ ] Fix average block time, seems too high

-Most likely those issues has been made in [lisk-network-reporter](https://github.com/karek314/lisk-network-reporter).

 ## Credits
 Thanks to [cuberdo](https://github.com/cubedro/) and his [eth-netstats](https://github.com/cubedro/eth-netstats).
 This software has been created on the top of his work.